 Stories, concepts and images are important, but you also need some facts to back them up.
+Sometimes you need to put some meat on those marketing messages.
 That’s where some branded websites go wrong… they’re all fluff.
 You need proof that your brand delivers, as promised.

 For instance, post some testimonials or reviews from your happy customers.
 Release engineering data.
 Competitive reports.
 White papers.
 Market research.
 Anything that’s credible that backs up your value proposition.

 People make emotional decisions, but they often need facts to justify what they’ve already decided.
 So give them what they need, and do it in various forms on multiple pages.
 When they’re checking out, remind them that they’ve made a great decision.

 So this is all great, in theory.
 But how do you get it all done?